pbs-assess/pacea/README.md

 We plan to continually enhance `pacea` by updating current data sets and adding new ones, as well as adding functionality.
 To explain these, we will document them by date in the [NEWS](NEWS.Md).

+We plan to update the indices, buoy temperatures, and OISST values on the 16th of every month (or next working day-ish), which should capture updates to those data.

 To check what date you installed `pacea` locally on your machine, we have the helper command: